To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 What Colors Do Dogs See?

 The dog color spectrum is limited compared to ours.
-While people see colors as various shades of blue, yellow, green, violet, red, orange, etc., dogs can only see blue, yellow, gray, and brown shades.
+While people see colors in ranging shades of blue, yellow, green, violet, red, orange, etc., dogs can only see blue, yellow, gray, and brown shades.
+The colors dogs do perceive are less vibrant than what we see.

 Can Dogs See Blue?

-Yes, blue is one of the two dominant colors in a dog’s vision.
+Yes, dogs can see blue.
+Blue is one of the two dominant colors in a dog’s vision.
 Researchers believe that dogs can only distinguish purple and violet as blue.
+Blue is the most prevalent color that dogs see.

 Can Dogs See Yellow?